 Early History of the Genty family

-Another 107 words (8 lines of text) are included under the topic Early Genty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Genty research.
+Another 54 words (4 lines of text) are included under the topic Early Genty History in all our PDF Extended History products and printed products wherever possible.

 Genty Spelling Variations